Victoria-Pinzhen-Liao/Functional-Programming/README.md

 c: Char = d
 ```

-### Which to use?
+### Which One?
 The general rule is that you should always use a  `val`  field unless there is a `good` reason not to.
 - makes your code more like algebra
 - helps get you started down the path to functional programming, where  _all_  fields are immutable.

-###  `val`  fields in the REPL
+###  `val`  Fields in the REPL

 The REPL is not 100% the same as working with source code in an IDE, so you can do a few things in the REPL that you `cannot` do when working on real-world code in a project.

 You can redefine a  `val`  field in the REPL, like this: